-While the first weekend of the Easter holidays traditionally sees motorways all over Britain gridlocked, as families escape for a break, this Easter is going to be a local affair.
+While the first weekend of the Easter holidays traditionally sees motorways all over Britain gridlocked, as families escape for a break, this Easter is going to be a local affair for a second year as Coronavirus restrictions continue.

 Wildlife is already showing some signs of benefitting from the huge drop in traffic, but that may be of little comfort when you have small people who need entertaining.
 Happily, there are still many ways to make the most of the holidays.